Mortgage Recast Calculator

 Who should use this calculator?

-Homeowners considering a recast after savings, sale proceeds, or bonus money can use it.
+Homeowners considering a recast after savings, sale proceeds, or bonus money can use it before asking the lender for final rules.

 Can this calculator replace professional advice?